Elective Courses

 TEP 320 (formerly APS 320): Representing Science on Stage

-Instructors: Prof. Deborah Tihanyi and Prof. Lydia Wilkinson
+Instructors: Prof. Deborah Tihanyi

 In this course students will explore representations of science and scientists on the stage, through critical and theatrical examination of play texts.
-The focus of the course is twofold, exploring the message--scientific theory and its impact--and the medium--theatre--and how these work together to transmit meaning.
+The focus of the course is twofold, exploring the message–scientific theory and its impact–and the medium–theatre–and how these work together to transmit meaning.
 Classes alternate between discussion based seminars and practical studio work.
 This dual approach provides opportunities for students to pursue topics of interest covered in the plays, while learning more about theatre practice and performance techniques, including acting, directing, stagecraft and dramaturgy.
 Note that while an interest in theatre is an asset, previous experience in performance is not required and will not hinder participation in the course.
 View TEP320 poster here.

 TEP 321 (formerly APS 321): Science and Technology in the Popular Media